Samantha Isaacson

 Chief Idea Office, Brother of Hannah

-Fourth Grader, Multi-Sport Athlete, Dedicated Brother
+Sixth Grader, Multi-Sport Athlete, Dedicated Brother

 Jonah's innovative approach will bring fresh, exciting energy to the foundation's events and campaigns.
 The team is thrilled to work with someone who not only has so many ideas but is so passionate about making a meaningful impact.